joncamfield/satcommthreats/en.md

 When selecting devices, ensure that they have coverage in the areas they will be (or could potentially be) used.
 This is relevant both at a country level as well as a more specific daily usage level.
 Satphones will not likely work inside, and will need to be outside to get a connection.
 IN addition, not all services work in all locations.
 This [at phone reseller provides a [good collection of coverage maps](https://www.satphonestore.com/coveragemaps), but check before purchase.

+## Prepatation

+Voice calls via satphone can have bad audio, background noises, signficant delays/latency and overall poor call quality.
+Particularly if calls will be happen (possibly in emergency situations) between people communicating who aren't native speakers of the same language, preparation and training on how to communicate effectively in these situations is critical.

+### Mitigations

+*  Much like with communicating via radio, it is handy to have staff briefed before on things like the [NATO alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) or other simple, pre-arranged codewords.
+*  Use 2-way good radio etiquette to help with latency problems: https://www.csudh.edu/Assets/csudh-sites/dhpd/emergency-preparedness/two%20way%20radio%20protocol.pdf

 <!--
 # Summary of Mitigations to consider